Careline

 You can learn more about Careline Telecare equipment in the short video below, or you can tap here to learn more about Telecare equipment on the Bolton Council website.

-Careline Levels 2 and 3 are only available to residents living in Bolton.
+Careline Levels 2 and 3 are only available to residents living in Bolton — and please note that we offer a Level 1 (monitoring only) service for customers experiencing domestic abuse.

 We’d recommend checking if there are community alarm and/or Telecare providers in your area if you require a full service (not just monitoring/Level 1).
 Your local council may be able to provide guidance on your options.